 Six key principles or rules now govern what has become known as the Estimates process.
 They are derived variously from practices of the House of Commons stretching back to the early eighteenth century, from Standing Orders, and in some instances from statute:

-6. The sessionality rule: resolutions must, subject to certain exceptions, be given statutory effect in the session in which they are passed (although this has been disapplied from time to time, including in relation to the shift in the start and end of parliamentary sessions from autumn to spring.
-It is now regarded as a far less important rule than it used to be).
+Although this has been disapplied from time to time, including in relation to the shift in the start and end of parliamentary sessions from autumn to spring.
+It is now regarded as a far less important rule than it used to be.

 The Main Estimate is laid before the House of Commons about five weeks after the Chancellor’s Spring Statement (the timing previously revolved around the Budget, when this was a spring event).
 The Main Estimate for 2019-20 was published on 9 May 2019, following the Chancellor’s Spring Statement on 13 March.